BinodSubedi/Binodsubedi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Hadron [A relatively complex project in rust]
+- 🔭 I’m currently working on Elementary Compiler [Just trying to initially transpile to C and may be go into Arm and RiscV assembly, just a hobby project]
-- 🌱 I’m currently learning everyday to get prettyyy good with Rust [Probably completing one another complex project will be enough]
+- 🌱 I’m currently learning to do low level stuff, embedded and other system level programming
 - 💬 Ask me about anything [Probably related to programming]
 - 📫 How to reach me: binodsubedi125@gmail.com